EFFECTIVE DATE: May 22, 2018.

 4. Security of Personal Information

-4.1 While Raytheon makes extensive effort to prevent unauthorized access to personal information, the security of information transmitted via the internet cannot be guaranteed.
+4.1 We maintain administrative, technical and physical safeguards designed to protect the personal information you provide on the Sites against accidental, unlawful or unauthorized destruction, loss, alteration, access, disclosure or use.
+While Raytheon makes extensive effort to prevent unauthorized access to personal information, the security of information transmitted via the internet cannot be guaranteed.
 Any information disclosed online can potentially be collected and used by others aside from the intended recipient.
 Thus, Raytheon cannot warrant that your personal information will not be disclosed to or accessed by unauthorized parties.

 5. Your Privacy Choices/Updates to Your Information

-5.2 If you do not want Raytheon to use your personal information to contact you for marketing or solicitation purposes, please click the opt-out link on the email you received or contact us via email at PrivacyPolicy@raytheon.com.
+5.2 To exercise your privacy choices, please click the opt-out link on the email you received or contact us via email at PrivacyPolicy@raytheon.com.
 Please indicate if you would prefer that we use a different email address or communication method.
 Restricting our contact methods may make it more difficult for us to keep you informed about new products, services and websites that can benefit you.
 These choices do not apply to transactional or relationship emails or the display of online advertising.
 You can revoke your choice at any time by contacting us using one of the methods provided.

 6. Children's Privacy